26 Fun Things to Do in Edinburgh with Kids (Free Options)

 8. Harry Potter Trail

-Did you know that She Who Cannot Be Named’s popular books were written in this fine city?
+Did you know She Who Cannot Be Named’s popular books were written in this fine city?

 Many of the locations dreamed up have been inspired by Edinburgh landmarks and attractions.